-Coulomb forces are generated along the line-of-sight vector between two spacecraft if they aquire an electrostatic charge.
-Spacecraft will naturally charge up to non-zero potential due to their interaction with the plasma environment and exposure to sunlight.
-Depending on the plasma density and temperature levels, as well as the intensity of the impinging sunlight, the craft can aquire positive or negative charge levels.
-The naturally occuring charging of GEO satellites is strong enough to cause micro- to milli-Newton levels of disturbance forces if the craft are dozens of meters apart.
+Coulomb forces are generated along the line-of-sight vector between two spacecraft if they acquire an electrostatic charge.
+Spacecraft will naturally charge due to their interaction with the local space plasma environment and exposure to sunlight.
+Depending on the plasma density and temperature levels, as well as the intensity of the impinging sunlight, the craft can acquire positive or negative charge levels.
+The naturally occurring charging of GEO satellites (reaching 1-20kV) is strong enough to cause micro- to milli-Newton levels of disturbance forces if the craft are dozens of meters apart.
 These disturbances are strong enough to cause hundreds of meters of departure motions if left uncontrolled.

 Electrostatic actuation in space is discussed as early as 1966 in a patent by Cover on Lightweight Reflecting Structures Utilizing Electrostatic Inflation.
 In 2000 King and Parker at Michigan Tech University began to investigate how these electrostatic forces could be exploited to create innovative non-Keplerian relative orbits.
 With Coulomb spacecraft the electrostatic potential of a craft is continuously controlled through the active emission of either positively or negatively charged particles.
 This emission process is very similar to how ion engines function.
 However, the mass flow is orders of magnitude smaller.
 Thus, the impulsive force exerted onto the craft due to the charge emission is negligible.
 Instead, the dominant force acting on 2 neighboring charged craft is the electrostatic or Coulomb force.